Ninjin89/typexmltoexpansionmarket/README.md

 **Please note that you have to change the DisplayName of the Trader because i left it empty!**

-You may also need to change the InitStockPercent to your liking.
+You may also need to change the InitStockPercent,Icon & Color to your liking.

 # Example of XML: